tuwukee/jiggler/README.md

 # jiggler
 Background job processor based on Socketry Async

-Jiggler is a [Sidekiq](https://github.com/mperham/sidekiq)-inspired background job processor using [Socketry Async](https://github.com/socketry/async) and [Optimized JSON](https://github.com/ohler55/oj). \
+Jiggler is a [Sidekiq](https://github.com/mperham/sidekiq)-inspired background job processor using [Socketry Async](https://github.com/socketry/async) and [Optimized JSON](https://github.com/ohler55/oj).
 It uses fibers to processes jobs, making context switching lightweight.
 Requires Ruby 3+, Redis 6+.

-Jiggler is based on Sidekiq implementation, and re-uses most of its concepts and ideas.
+*Jiggler is based on Sidekiq implementation, and re-uses most of its concepts and ideas.*

-NOTE: Altrough some performance results may look interesting, it's absolutly not recommended to switch to it from well-tested stable solutions. \
+**NOTE**: Altrough some performance results may look interesting, it's absolutly not recommended to switch to it from well-tested stable solutions.
 Jiggler has a meager set of features and a very basic monitoring.
 It's a small indie gem made purely for fun and to gain some hand-on experience with async and fibers.
 It isn't tested with production projects and might have not-yet-discovered issues. \
 However, it's good to play around and/or to try it in the name of science.

 ### Installation